rjickyrick/KPop-Group-Lifespan-Data_VIsual/README.md

 I will be creating a project to analyze data on kpop boy groups, specifically to determine how many groups make it past the so-called "seven year curse" in their original formation.
 It's common practice in the industry for kpop artists, more commonly known as "idols," to sign contracts for a period of seven years once they are set to debut as a group.
 However, by the time those seven years are up, many groups experience changes within their ranks; it could be member losses, a total disbandment, or an indefinite hiatus.
 I want to examine for often these changes occur.

-This is a project that is meant to help me begin my journey to learning Python and is my submission for the final project in my Code Kentucky data analysis 1 course.
+This is a project that is meant to help me begin my journey to learning Python.

 If you'd like to contact me, you can do so at rjickyrick@gmail.com.